 But drinking water is not always enough to hydrate the body.
 Electrolytes are needed as well for optimal hydration and water utilization.

 Did you know that water is the most common nutrient deficiency?
-Many people are often in search of the new superfood or cutting edge supplement, yet are overlooking the most basic needs, such as drinking water and properly hydrating the body.
+Many people often search for the new superfood or cutting edge supplement yet overlook the most basic needs, such as drinking water and properly hydrating the body.